The 8 Best Proofpoint Competitors & Alternatives in 2026

 • Enterprise Application Monitoring.
 Teramind’s application monitoring extends beyond traditional user activity by focusing on enterprise applications’ usage.
 It tracks how, when, and by whom applications are used.
 This feature is essential for IT departments to proactively ensure optimal application usage and troubleshoot issues.

 • Powerful Policy and Rules Editor.
 The platform offers a highly customizable policy and rules editor that enables organizations to define specific actions to be taken when certain conditions are met.
 This includes automated alerts, user prompts, or security measures like blocking activities.
 The editor supports complex conditional logic and can integrate with other systems via APIs to enforce compliance and security policies.
+The DLP tier includes over 200 pre-packaged rules for immediate deployment.

 Teramind’s Pricing

-Teramind’s pricing is typically structured around the number of users and the specific features required, with several tiers to accommodate different sizes and types of businesses:
+Teramind’s pricing is structured around the number of users and the specific features required, with several tiers to accommodate different sizes and types of businesses:

 • Starter: Starts at $15 per seat/month.
+Best for basic productivity use cases, visual evidence capture, and identifying risky users.

 • UAM: Starts at $30 per seat/month.
+Adds complete digital forensics, UEBA, unlimited activity-based behavior rules, SIEM integration, and keystroke logging.

 Top-Rated DLP Solution